Perfect Privacy review: security comes with a price tag

-Out of 3 tests in total, it worked only once with London server.
+Out of 3 tests in total, it worked only once with the London server.

-If you need a more robust catalog, you are better served choosing a provider that makes Netflix unblocking a priority.
+If you need a more robust catalog, you are better served to choose a provider that makes Netflix unblocking a priority.

 Perfect Privacy’s subscription packages are highlighted on their website.
-Being an European based business, the prices are displayed in Euros.
+Being a European based business, the prices are displayed in Euros.
 The pricing plans are as follows: